Held in conjunction with workshop on Interactive and Adaptive Learning in an Open World at ECCV 2018

-BaselineThe baseline face detection and face recognition experiments use the MTCNN-v2 and VGG-v2 detection and recognition pipeline, as implemented in the open-source package written in Python and using the signal processing and machine learning toolbox Bob.
+BaselineThe baseline face detection and face recognition experiments use the MTCNN-v2 and VGG-v2 detection and recognition pipeline, as implemented in the open-source package written in Python.
+Parts of this package are using the signal processing and machine learning toolbox Bob.
 You can downloaded the Baseline package from PyPI.

 Face Recognition Baseline

-For each person, the images of the training set are averaged to build a template of that person.
+For each person, the features of the training set are averaged to build a template of that person.

-Open-set recognition is performed by using all training faces of unknown identities in a separate template, and another template for features extracted from background detections of the MTCNN detector.
+Open-set recognition is performed by averaging all training features of unknown identities in a separate template, and another template for features extracted from background detections of the MTCNN detector.

 First, the faces in the training images are re-detected, to assure that the bounding boxes of training and test images have similar content.
-Then, the faces are rescaled and cropped to a resolution of 64x80 pixels.
-Afterwards, LPBHS features are extracted from these images, and a PCA+LDA projection matrix is computed.
-All training features are projected into the PCA+LDA subspace.
-For each identity (including the unknown identity -1), the average of the projected features is stored as a template.
+Then, the faces are rescaled and cropped to a resolution of 224x224 pixels.
+Afterwards, features are extracted using the VGG v2 network.
+For each identity (including the unknown identity -1 and background detections -2), the average of the features is stored as a template.

-During testing, in each image all faces are detected, cropped, and LBPHS features are extracted.
-Those probe features are projected into the same PCA+LDA subspace, and compared to all templates using Euclidean distance.
-For each detected face, the 10 identities with the smallest distances are obtained -- if identity -1 is included, all less similar images are not considered anymore.
+During testing, in each image all faces are detected, cropped, and features are extracted.
+Those probe features are compared to all templates using cosine similarity.
+For each detected face, the 10 identities with the smallest distances are obtained -- if identity -1 or -100 is included, all less similar identities are not considered anymore.

 If you do not wish to run the baseline face recognition system, you can download the resulting Baseline face recognition score file.